dennisimoo/dennisimoo/README.md

 ---

-### What I’m Currently Working On
+### 🔧 What I’m Working On
-- Learning new technologies and frameworks
+- Learning new tools and technologies
-- Exploring the capabilities of AI
+- Discovering what AI can do and how it works
-- Contributing to and improving open-source projects
+- Building cool projects and sharing them with the community
 ---

 ### Get in Touch